How to make Shumai (Siu Mai dim sum)

 Yum Cha is a traditional Cantonese practice and means drink tea.
 The owners the teahouses discovered that tea could help with digestion, therefore they start to offer a different snack and this lead to the actual yum cha tradition.

-The dim sums that we all love are believed to originate in Guangzhou and afterward spread to Hong Kong.
+The dim sum dishes that we all love are believed to originate in Guangzhou and afterward spread to Hong Kong.
 What’s interesting is that a lot of Restaurants started to serve dim sum as early as five in the morning and every restaurant will have its own recipe.

-You can find all sort of dim sums, such as from rice, steam bun, wheat dumplings and they can be filled with pork, beef, chicken, prawns or even vegetarian.
+You can find all sort of dim sum recipes, such as from rice, steam bun, wheat dumplings and they can be filled with pork, beef, chicken, prawns or even vegetarian.
 As you can see there is a dim sum for everybody.

 How many types of dim sum exist?